ericahlstrom/Doc-Temp/Finishing Touches.md

 ![2D Launcher](https://raw.githubusercontent.com/ericahlstrom/Doc-Temp/master/images/4-2DLauncher.jpg)
 Here's a closer look:
-![enter image description here](https://raw.githubusercontent.com/ericahlstrom/Doc-Temp/master/images/4-2DLauncher2.jpg)
+![enter image description here](https://raw.githubusercontent.com/ericahlstrom/Doc-Temp/master/images/4-2DLauncher2.jpg) The 2D Launcher is defined by the

 Unique to the Mixed Reality Portal is the 3D Launcher.
-Once defined in your package manifest file, this replaces
+Once defined in your package manifest file, this replaces the default 2D Launcher with

 ## Background Color